Also known as lidocaine or lignocaine, it is a medication used on the skin to stop the itching and pain of certain skin conditions.

-This medication should be applied only if phenobarbital does not stop seizures.
+This medication should be applied only if phenobarbital does not stop attacks.

-If we combine ethanol, acetic acid or ammonia with xylocaine, it may have the capacity to help as an anesthetic in those affected in jellyfish stings and also avoid the discharge of more nematocysts.
+Suppose we combine ethanol, acetic acid, or ammonia with Xylocaine.
+In that case, it may have the capacity to help as an anesthetic in those affected by jellyfish stings and also avoid the discharge of more nematocysts.

 The relative insensitivity to lidocaine is genetic.

-In hypokalemic sensory overstimulation, a relative insensitivity to lidocaine has been described in people who also have attention deficit hyperactivity disorder.
+In hypokalemic sensory overstimulation, relative insensitivity to lidocaine has been described in people with attention deficit hyperactivity disorder.

-It is a component of the veterinary drug Tributame along with embutramide and chloroquine used to carry out euthanasia in horses and dogs.
+It is a component of the veterinary drug Tributame and embutramide, and chloroquine used to carry out euthanasia in horses and dogs.